mchmarny/logo-identifier/README.md

 bin/url
 ```

-To use the application:
+Once you access the deployed application:

 * Click on "Sign in With Google" and follow the OAuth prompts
-* Once authenticated
-  * Click on any of the provided logos (populates image URL)
+* Once authenticated, click on any of the provided logos (populates image URL)
 * Click "Identify" button to see it's description

 > You can also use any other publicly accessible logo image by pasting its URL